-AMG staff are currently leading the design effort of a state-of-the-art Connected Autonomous Vehicle Traffic Signal Lab (CAV-Sig Lab) at GoMentum Station, that will be dedicated to research, training, and testing for traffic engineers in Contra Costa County, the Bay Area, and beyond.
-The lab will include traffic signal cabinets, multiple ATC traffic signal controllers, video detection, Dedicated Short Range Communication (DSRC)/5G communication, and other traffic signal related equipment.
-The facility will be used by traffic engineers to test the connectivity and safe crossing of autonomous vehicles (AV) equipped with OBU (On-Board Unit) and traffic signal controllers equipped with DSRC/5G technology.
+AMG staff are currently leading the design effort of a state-of-the-art Connected Autonomous Vehicle Traffic Signal Lab (CAV-Sig Lab) at GoMentum Station, that will be dedicated to research, training, and testing of Connected Autonomous Vehicle (CAV) hardware and software technologies.
+Traffic engineers in Contra Costa County and the Bay Area will have access to traffic signal cabinets, multiple traffic signal controllers, video detection, Dedicated Short Range Communication (DSRC)/5G communication, and other traffic signal related equipment, to test the connectivity and safe crossing of CAVs equipped with On-Board Units (OBUs) and traffic signal controllers equipped with DSRC/5G technology.

 The significance of this effort is that City traffic engineers will no longer need to use their own maintenance shop and scarce resources for testing AV connectivity for safety.
 The lab will be equipped with all types of ATC controllers from different vendors that traffic engineers can utilize in conducting their own safety tests.
 The facility will familiarize traffic engineers with the design and interpretation of the latest developments in traffic signal systems, the DSRC/5G components of a traffic signal system, interoperability between DSRC/5G devices and traffic controllers, and CAV operations through traffic signals.